 Children currently transition to adult congenital heart disease services at the age of 16–18 years, although transition services are integrated into the care pathway from age 12 years.
 Anaesthetists should be aware of legislation and good practice guidance relevant to young and vulnerable adults.45,51

 Specialist anaesthetists should be involved in the discussion of referrals and planning when this is conducted in the setting of a multidisciplinary team.
 This should be recognised in job plans.

-This includes patients undergoing heart or lung transplantation, and patients who have previously had a transplant who require further cardiothoracic surgery.
+This includes patients undergoing heart or lung transplantation, and patients who have previously received a transplant who require further cardiothoracic surgery.

 Consultants providing anaesthesia for heart or lung transplantation should have appropriate training and substantial experience of advanced cardiovascular monitoring and support.

-Cardiothoracic anaesthetists working in non-transplant centres should be familiar with the principles of the anaesthetic management of patients who have previously undergone heart or lung transplantation.47
+Cardiothoracic anaesthetists working in non-transplant centres should be familiar with the principles of the anaesthetic management of patients who have previously undergone heart or lung transplantation.49

 Facilities should be available for the storage, administration and routine monitoring of immunosuppressive medication.

 Patients requiring cardiac or thoracic surgery during pregnancy will typically be undergoing urgent or emergency intervention.
 Indications include chest trauma, acute coronary ischaemia, aortic or coronary dissection, decompensated valvular disease and acute cardiomyopathy.